-- (iv) Where a student participates in but fails to pass an assessment component or module, resit rules may apply (see section 7). - (v) Where a student fails to participate in a required assessment component(s) or module and has no mitigating circumstances they will be deemed to have failed that component or module at the first attempt.
-In these circumstances Assessment Boards have the discretion to decide whether or not the student shall be permitted a resit opportunity. - (vi) Where there are mitigating circumstances, these should be reported to the nominated Mitigating Circumstances Panel for the consideration of such cases as soon as is practically possible (see section 13). - (k) Alternative Assessments - (i) Where it is not possible for a student to complete an assessment due to mitigating circumstances, the Assessment Board may approve arrangements for an alternative assessment (point 13.f.iii below). - (iii) Where mitigating circumstances do not apply but there are other circumstances that prevent a student from taking an assessment, an alternative assessment must be approved through the Personal Study Plan procedure.
+- (iv) Where a student participates in but fails to pass an assessment component or module, resit rules may apply (see section 7). - (v) Where a student fails to participate in a required assessment component(s) or module and has not made a valid request for additional consideration they will be deemed to have failed that component or module at the first attempt.
+In these circumstances Assessment Boards have the discretion to decide whether or not the student shall be permitted a resit opportunity. - (vi) Where there are mitigating circumstances, a request for additional consideration should be submitted to the Regisry for consideration within the timescales set out in section 13.

+(k) Alternative Assessments

+- (i) Where it is not possible for a student to complete an assessment due to mitigating circumstances, the Assessment Board may approve arrangements for an alternative assessment (point 13.f.iii below). - (iii) Where mitigating circumstances do not apply but there are other circumstances that prevent a student from taking an assessment, an alternative assessment must be approved through the Personal Study Plan procedure.
 In all circumstances, an alternative assessment task will only be approved on the condition that it must be an equivalent task in the sense of enabling the relevant learning outcomes to be demonstrated;